HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/REPLICA_DATE_RESERVED.md

 ```
 #include <nsfdata.h>
 ```

+**Symbolic Values :**

 **Description :**

 Used in ID.Date member of the DBREPLICAINFO structure to escape to reserved REPLICA_ID_xxx.

 **See Also :**
 [DBREPLICAINFO](/domino-c-api-docs/reference/Data/DBREPLICAINFO)